 Professional attire and appearance are expected at all times.
-No visible tattoos and no tongue, eyebrow, lip or nose piercings are acceptable for Pitt-Bradford teacher candidates.
+No visible tattoos, no tongue, eyebrow, lip or nose piercings and no unnatural hair colors (blue, green, pink, purple, etc.) are acceptable for Pitt-Bradford teacher candidates.
 Men should wear slacks, shirt and tie.
 Women should select comparable clothing.
 Avoid tight-fitting garments and low-cut tops.
 Most cooperating schools have policies about dress and grooming as well.
 Pitt-Bradford's requirements may be more formal.
 Dress down days may be observed, but the attire should not be too relaxed.
 Official Pitt-Bradford name badges must be worn at all times while student teaching.